-Are you looking for such a tool that will clone the partitions and restore them all without any changes?
+Are you looking for a tool to clone the partitions and restore them without any changes?
 If so, you’re in the right place.
 Partclone is your desired application for cloning and restoring partitions.
-It’s an entirely trusted software for your files backup and it won’t harm any of your files.
+It’s an entirely trusted software for your files backup and won’t harm any of your files.

 Features of Partclone

-- A cross-platform software available on Windows, Linux, MAC, and ESX file system.
+- Cross-platform software is available on Windows, Linux, MAC, and ESX file systems.

 - An open-source software released under the GNU GPL license.